RachelSa/rainward-api/README.md

 ## How the Rainward API Ranks Cities
 The *ranking* for a city is determined by its forecasted precipitation, temperature, cloudiness, and windiness.

-Using data from OpenWeatherMap API](https://openweathermap.org/), cities receive a point for a each forecast with a predicted temperature under 50 F, chance of rain, cloud coverage over 50%, and wind speeds greater than 5 meter/second.
+Using data from [OpenWeatherMap API](https://openweathermap.org/), cities receive a point for a each forecast with a predicted temperature under 50 F, chance of rain, cloud coverage over 50%, and wind speeds greater than 5 meter/second.